 To get an idea of how big the problem is, let’s look at Blue Whales.
 Here, we can see the size difference between a human, an elephant, and a Blue Whale.

 That’s a lot of… whales.
 This issue will be worsened by the lack of running water necessary to wash hands and bodies.
-So, what can you do to get yourself, your family, and your neighborhood ready?

 It’s relatively cheap and easy to set up the Twin Bucket System and the Handwashing Station.
 “Plastic buckets – 5 or 6-gallon size; 2 buckets for 3-4 people for 3 days; a dozen buckets for a month.”